chalk-diagrams/chalk/docs/api/internals.md

 date: 2022-08-21
 ---

-This document presents information pertaining to the internal implementation of the Chalk library.
+This document presents information on the internal implementation of the Chalk library.
-This information should not be needed for the user of the library, but it might be useful for developers and also provides a recording of the major design decisions.
+This information should not be needed by the casual user of the library, but it can certainly be useful to developers and also provides a record of the major design decisions.

-**Core data types.**
+While much of the functionality of the Chalk library resembles the [Haskell `diagrams` library](https://diagrams.github.io/), there are important distinctions in the implementation due to the differences of the two languages (Python and Haskell).

+## Core data types

 Chalk is an embedded domain specific language (EDSL).
 The two extremes of language design are shallow and deep EDSLs.
-Loosely put, a shallow EDSL specifies the language through a set of functions, while a deep EDSL provides a data type (which defines the syntax of the language) and evaluator functions that interpret a given abstract syntax tree (AST).
+Loosely put, a shallow EDSL specifies the language through a set of functions, while a deep EDSL specifies the syntax of the language using a data type (the abstract syntax tree; AST), which is then interpreted using given evaluator functions.
-Chalk uses a hybrid approach which defines an intermediate (small) data structure (in our case, the `Diagram` type) and a suite of functions that operate on this type.
+Chalk uses a hybrid approach which defines an intermediate core data structure (in our case, the `Diagram` type) and a suite of functions that operate on this type.
-(For more information on the concepts of deep, shallow and intermediate representations for EDSL, see [the paper of Gibbons and Wu from ICFP'14](http://www.cs.ox.ac.uk/jeremy.gibbons/publications/embedding.pdf)).
+(For more information on the concepts of deep and shallow EDSLs, see [the paper of Gibbons and Wu from ICFP'14](http://www.cs.ox.ac.uk/jeremy.gibbons/publications/embedding.pdf)).

-The `Diagram` type (implemented as `BaseDiagram` in `chalk/core.py`) can be thought as an [algebraic data type](https://en.wikipedia.org/wiki/Algebraic_data_type) with the following variants:
+The `Diagram` type (implemented as `BaseDiagram` in `chalk/core.py`) can be thought as an [algebraic data type](https://en.wikipedia.org/wiki/Algebraic_data_type) with the following six variants:
 `Empty`, `Primitive`, `Compose`, `ApplyTransform`, `ApplyStyle`, `ApplyName`.
 Each of the variants may hold additional information, as follows: